Family Force 5: Label issues and additional line-up departures (2015–2018)

-Rebranding and El Compadre (2018)
+Rebranding, and El Compadre (2018)

 On January 18, 2018, they released the single "Fire on the Highway" and rebranded as "FF5": a duo consisting of two of the Olds brothers.
 They released the EP El Compadre on March 2.
+The band never formally broke up, but they played their most recent show on March 17 of that year.

 Other projects

 The band contributed a song to the Alice in Wonderland soundtrack (titled Almost Alice), called "Topsy Turvy".
 The song did not make the standard soundtrack, but it is one of three bonus songs on the special Hot Topic edition of the soundtrack.
 The song premiered on their MySpace page on February 8.
 It was released with the Almost Alice (Deluxe Version) on iTunes June 1, 2010.

-Family Force 5's vocalist, Soul Glow Activator, was featured on the opening track of the 2008 concept album Nervosa by Christian Post-Hardcore band, Showbread.
+Family Force 5's vocalist, Soul Glow Activator, was featured on the opening track of the 2008 concept album Nervosa by Christian post-hardcore band, Showbread.

-"Radiator" and "Love Addict" have been released on the Rock Band Network.
+"Radiator" and "Love Addict" have been released on the Rock Band network.

 "Can You Feel It" was used in a trailer for the 2012 film Battleship.

 The band also appeared on the album Punk Goes Pop 3 with their cover version of La Roux's "Bulletproof".
 The album was released on November 2, 2010.

-The band's song "Kountry Gentleman" was used in the advertisements for the movie "The Warrior's Way".
+The band's song "Kountry Gentleman" was used in the advertisements for the movie The Warrior's Way.

 On December 8, 2010, Rock Sound gave out a free CD with their magazine containing a new version of "Love Addict" and a demo of their new song "Every Night of the Week".
 Also in promotion of their new album a clip of "Dang Girl" was posted on their YouTube channel.

 On January 25, 2012, they released a new five-song EP titled Junk in the Trunk which included previously unreleased songs and alternate versions of others.

 On January 8, 2013, Capital Kings released their self-titled debut album, Capital Kings, featuring Soul Glow Activatur on "The Paradigm".

-The band's 2006 song, "Kountry Gentleman", was used in the 2019 film, El Camino: A Breaking Bad Movie.
+The band's 2005 song, "Kountry Gentleman", was used in the 2019 film, El Camino: A Breaking Bad Movie.